issaturtle/SocketProject/README.md

 # Direction:
 1. Start the server program through command line with conditions.
-2. Start the client program (as much as user wants) /n
+2. Start the client program (as much as user wants).
 3. Navigate through the server's directory by following the direction sent by the server.